High Impact + Relentless Efficiency = Meaningful Outcomes

 High Impact: Rebuilding Peer Support Networks

-In our first 36 months we reunited over 650 combat veterans and Gold Star family members.
-While COVID-19 has led to the postponement of our traditional reunions for 2020, the need for the personal connection our program provides has never been more pronounced.
-We are hosting virtual reunions via Zoom connecting over 130 combat veterans and Gold Star Family members with more scheduled in the coming weeks.
+In our first 36 months, we reunited over 650 combat veterans and Gold Star family members.
+While COVID-19 led to the postponement of our traditional reunions for 2020, the need for the personal connection our program provides has never been more pronounced.
+We have hosted virtual reunions via Zoom connecting 156 combat veterans and Gold Star Family members.
 We are also sponsoring 'Squad Meals' enabling small groups of unit members who live near each other to join together and share a meal on us.
-So far we have reunited over 130 combat veterans and Gold Star Family members with this program.
-Our reunion program will return in 2021 , and it is shaping up to be our largest year yet.
-We have 14 unit reunions scheduled for 2021 which will reconnect up to 1000 combat veterans and Gold Star Family members!
+We have reunited 136 combat veterans and Gold Star Family members with this program.
+Our traditional reunion program will return for 2021 , and it is shaping up to be our largest year yet.
+We already have 10 reunions scheduled in order to reconnect up to 1000 combat veterans and Gold Star Family members!

 of post-reunion survey respondents said that attending their reunion “strengthened their social connections with their military family.”